maryams/training/README.md

 This will be a starting point for everyone interested in running a training workshop.

 All resources used in training exercises must be accompanied with a detailed README and instructions for use.

+When delivering training consider:
+- Not everything can be written for reference.
+Be over-prepared.
+- Teach best practice from the very beginning.
+(To this end - know best practice).